hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 with pressure :math:`u`, flux :math:`\mathbf{q}`, permeability tensor :math:`K`,
 Dirichlet pressure data on :math:`\Gamma_D`, and prescribed normal flux on :math:`\Gamma_N`.
-The example uses ``f=0`` and supports diagonal permeability fields, either constant over the domain or read as per-cell heterogeneous values.
-By default it imposes a unit pressure drop along the selected active
-axis: :math:`u=1` on the low boundary, :math:`u=0` on the high boundary, and no-flow boundaries on the remaining active axes.
+The example uses ``f=0`` and supports diagonal permeability fields.
+The driver accepts constant or heterogeneous cell values.
+By default, the driver applies a unit pressure drop along the selected active axis.
+It sets :math:`u=1` on the low boundary and :math:`u=0` on the high boundary.
+Other active boundaries have no flow.

 RT0/P0 Discretization
 ~~~~~~~~~~~~~~~~~~~~~

 The implemented discretization uses lowest-order Raviart--Thomas fluxes (RT0)
 and cellwise constant pressures (P0).
+The discretization stores one pressure unknown
-One pressure unknown is stored per cell.
+per cell.
 Flux unknowns live on mesh faces and represent integrated normal flux

 .. math::